ibm-cloud-docs/vpc/pg-create.md

 ```
 {: pre}

 Only one public gateway per zone is allowed in a VPC, but that public gateway can be attached to multiple subnets in the zone.
-To find the public gateway for a zone, run the 'ibmcloud is public-gateways` command and look for the particular VPC and zone values.
+To find the public gateway for a zone, run the `ibmcloud is public-gateways` command and look for the particular VPC and zone values.
 {: tip}

 You can then retrieve and view the public gateway that is attached to the subnet by running the following command.